Donald Trump’s historic second UK state visit: In pictures

 The president shook hands warmly with William and patted the heir to the throne affectionately on his right arm.

-The Trumps and the Waleses walked side by side following their arrival – with William and Mr Trump chatting in the middle of the group, while the US president held his wife Melania's hand.
+The Trumps were joined by the Duke and Duchess following their arrival – with William and Mr Trump chatting in the middle of the group, while the US president held his wife Melania's hand.

-William was heard to say, "This is my father" to Mr Trump as they approached the King, as Charles gestured with a small wave of his hand.
+William was heard to say, "This is my father," to Mr Trump as they approached the King, and Charles gestured with a small wave of his hand.

 Mr Trump shook hands with the King and the pair chatted enthusiastically together, with the president also placing his hand on Charles's arm as they shook hands.